A Kinetic Theory Approach to Ordered Fluids: The BBGKY hierarchy for ordered fluids

 for $i\neq j$ and $i,j=1,2$. \end{definition} \begin{remark} A common modelling assumption is to assume that also the positions, the momenta, and the order parameters of any two constituents are independent, which is equivalent to assuming that the two-particle distribution function factorizes as

 This would imply that all interaction are of weak nature: \eqref{eq:weak-interaction} implies \eqref{eq:weak-order-interactions}, but not vice versa.
 Such weak interactions are undesirable in the context of the present work because they lead to the derivation of Vlasov-type kinetic equations \cite{Klimontovich,lashmoreDavies}.
-Vlasov-type kinetic equations are of reversible nature, as we know from the fact that they are compatible with Loschmidt's paradox. \end{remark}
+Vlasov-type kinetic equations are of reversible nature, as we know from the fact that they are compatible with Loschmidt's paradox.
+The common resolution of Loschmidt's paradox is to observe that \eqref{eq:weak-interaction} only holds in the pre-collisional phase, while in the post-collisional phase the two-particle distribution function does not factorise because of the correlations generated by the collision.
+Thus to split the collision operator into a gain and a loss term, we need to transform the two-particle distribution function expressed in terms of the post-collisional variables into the two-particle distribution function expressed in terms of the pre-collisional variables.
+In the current section we will follow a similar approach \cite{cercignaniLampis}, but we will always assume that the two-particle distribution function factorises as in \eqref{eq:weak-order-interactions} both in the pre-collisional and post-collisional phase.